hanakysela/Polar/README.md

 The output is two .csv files (into a Dropbox subfolder)

-- xxx_merge.csv that contains all the available info in a nice csv file
+- xxx_data.csv that contains all the available info in a nice csv file
 - xxx_info.csv that has only one line of important values (max speed, average HR, dist, duration, ...)